ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 ...and Ansible will replace that bracketed block with the IP address of the server it's running on.

 This is fine if you know that every server you'll ever touch has an eth0 interface, and that eth0 interface will always have a private IP address.
+Things aren't usually that simple - maybe my server has a bonded pair of NICs on bond0 with the private IP address, or maybe eth0 is the public interface for just one server.

-Things aren't usually that simple - what I'd really like is to have a variable like `private_network_address` and use that instead.
+What I'd really like is to have a variable like `private_network_address` and use that instead.

-Ansible gathers all of the information we need to synthesize this variable, it's just a matter of putting it together:
+Ansible gathers all of the information we need to synthesize this variable, it's just a matter of putting it together.
+Here's what it looks like in the template:

 ```
 # arangod.conf.template